Latest posts by Aran Davies (see all)

 Wondering how to build a doctor appointment app?

 This is a growing market that still has lots of room for the next great idea.

 According to Grand View Research, “the market value for mHealth apps is projected to reach $149 billion by 2028 growing at a compound annual rate of 11.8%.”

 Let’s see how you can build the next great app for this lucrative market.
 We will start by first looking at an example doctor appointment app.
 This will give you an idea of what your target audience expects from your medical application.

 An example of a doctor appointment application

-You need clarity over what you should offer to stakeholders, therefore, you first need to review an example of a medical appointment app.
+You need clarity over what you should offer to stakeholders, therefore, you first need to review an example medical appointment booking app.
 Zocdoc is a great example, which is available on the web, Android, and iOS.

 - Patients can search for a “Primary Care Physician” (PCP) using this app.

-- Zocdoc supports searching doctors for many specialties, e.g., OBGYN specialists, dentists, dermatologists, ENT specialists, gastroenterologists, psychiatrists, etc.
+- Zocdoc supports searching for healthcare providers for many specialties, e.g., OBGYN specialists, dentists, dermatologists, ENT specialists, gastroenterologists, psychiatrists, etc.